 A qualified, experienced and independent valuer with no conflict of interest will assess your land to work out the amount of compensation.

-The valuer must contact you or your representative to discuss your claim for compensation and arrange an inspection of your property.
-They can also give you information about the process.
+The valuer may contact you or your representative to arrange an inspection of the property.
+They can also give you information on the process.
 You can: